With the official start of summer, and some of the limitations from the pandemic lessening, summer vacations are making a comeback.

 Allowing unpaid time off for your employees has several advantages.
 One evident advantage is that it saves you money.
-Simply put, with unpaid time off, you don't have to pay an employee for work that isn't being completed.
-The money saved can be put toward a Time Off Software that makes it easier to handle requests.
+Simply put, with unpaid time off, you don’t have to pay an employee for work that isn’t being completed.
+The money saved can be put toward a software that manages time off requests.

 It’s important to consider how this can affect schedule and overtime.
 Always ensure that you are in compliance with the Fair Labor Standards Act (FLSA).
 According to the DOL, “under certain prescribed conditions, employees of State or local government agencies may receive compensatory time off, at a rate of not less than one and one-half hours for each overtime hour worked, instead of cash overtime pay.”
 This is commonly referred to as “Compensatory Time.”

 Last, be sure to designate a set of policies around unpaid time off to avoid overuse.
 This policy can include the number of unpaid time off days an employee can take, which employees have access to it, and how they can request it.
 This can help ensure you can plan ahead when scheduling.

 Make a schedule a few weeks, or even a month, in advance.
 For seasonal jobs, it is important to request your workers’ summer schedule at the beginning of the season.
 Since many people already have vacations scheduled, it is a great idea to have a general overview of when you will be light on staff and plan accordingly.